adobe/react-spectrum/examples/rac-spectrum-tailwind/README.md

 ### Includes

-- `Theme`: uses Spectrum values for colors, scale and more
+- `Theme`: a preset that includes Spectrum values for colors, scale and more
-- `Presets`: default values that are recommended by Spectrum
 - `Plugin`: for easier styling based on React Aria Component's selectors for states

 ### When to use this